texyh/PokemonApp/README.md

 I've used `Clean Architecture` for this project.
 There are four projects:

-`PokemonApp.Api` - This handles the request and response.
+`PokemonApp.Api` - This handles the request and response, all features are broken down into UseCases, you can find the usecase for the test in `GetShakespeareanDescription` folder.

-`PokemonApp.Application` - This handles all application logic and all related classes reside.
+`PokemonApp.Application` - This handles all application logic and all related classes.

-`PokemonApp.Domain` - This handles all domain objects and domain logic.
+`PokemonApp.Domain` - This handles all domain objects and domain logic if there is any.

 `PokemonApp.Infrastructure` - This handle infrastructure related code, eg. Database, Integration to external serevices.